Private Pilot Certificacte

 You can’t fly in the clouds, or for hire.
 What we mean by “for hire” is that you can’t charge people money for rides, post on craigslist that you will deliver things by air for people or fly those people places for cash.

-Every person is different, training can take as little as one month to five years depending on how often you can fly, how much time you dedicate to studying, and how quickly you can comprehend and put together all of the materials.
+Every person is different, training duration can vary depending on how often you can fly, how much time you dedicate to studying, and how quickly you can comprehend and put together all of the materials.

 Frequency matters: the more you fly, the more you retain between flights

-1 flight per week = 1 ½ years to complete license
+1 flight per week = 1 ½ years to complete certificate

-2 flights per week = 9 months to complete license
+2 flights per week = 9 months to complete certificate

 There are 4 phases in the flight training process, and 3 exams you must take.